ton-community/ton-docs/docs/develop/dapps/asset-processing/jettons.md

 In most cases, this should be enough for you, if not, you can find detailed information below.

+## Content List

+This document describes the following in order:
+1. Jetton Architecture
+2. Jetton Master Contract(Minter)
+3. Jetton Wallet Contract(User Wallet)
+4. Message Layouts
+2. Explains how to obtain jetton financial data and metadata
+3. Explains how to interact programmably with jetton wallets
+4. Provides an explanation for off-chain jetton deposits and withdrawals
+5. Provides an explanation for on-chain jetton deposits and withdrawals
+6. Describes jetton wallet processing

-# Overview
+## Overview

 :::info
-This section of our documentation provides an overview that explains how to process (send and receive) distributed tokens (jettons) on TON Blockchain.
-The reader should be familiar with the basic principles of asset processing described in [this section of our documentation](/develop/dapps/asset-processing/).
-In particular, it is important to be familiar with contracts, wallets, messages and contract deployments.
+For clear understanding, the reader should be familiar with the basic principles of asset processing described in [this section of our documentation](/develop/dapps/asset-processing/).
+In particular, it is important to be familiar with [contracts](/learn/overviews/addresses#everything-is-a-smart-contract), [wallets](/develop/smart-contracts/tutorials/wallet), [messages](/develop/smart-contracts/guidelines/message-delivery-guarantees) and deployment process.
 :::

 TON Blockchain and its underlying ecosystem classifies fungible tokens (FTs) as jettons.
 Because sharding is applied on TON Blockchain, our implementation of fungible tokens is unique when compared to similar blockchain models.